SMARTlab-Purdue/ros-tutorial-robot-control-vision/README.md

 ## 5.3 Get iRobot Roomba (or turtlesim) to move towards a green colored object

-This tutorial will be about detecting a green colored object and enabling any robot such as the iroomba or turtlesim to move towards the object.
+This tutorial will be about detecting a green colored object and enabling any robot such as the Roomba or turtlesim to move towards the object.

 This tutorial will involve the following steps: